symbol-os/symbol-os-promo/README.md

 We intentionally trade the visual decoration for **clarity of meaning**.
 Here, unambiguous expressions and transparent interpretation carry the weight that, otherwise, is given to the graphical appearance.

-From this seed, and without unnecessary features, we bring the Symbol-OS into existence.
+From this seed, and without unnecessary features, we bring the Symbol-mind into existence.

 ---